manikbali/aichallengenew/README.md

 3. **Connect to Backend API**:
    - In the frontend, used environment variables to configure the backend URL.
 Made sure to handle responses from the backend to display search results.

-4. **Dockerize the Frontend**:
+4. **Dockerize the Frontend**
-   Create a `Dockerfile` for the frontend:
+   Create a `Dockerfile` for the frontend
    ** Use Node 16 base image
    FROM node:16

-** Set working directory
+   Set working directory
    WORKDIR /app

-**Copy package.json and install dependencies
+  Copy package.json and install dependencies
   COPY package.json .
   RUN npm install

-**Copy the rest of the files
+  Copy the rest of the files
   COPY . .

-**Expose the port
+  Expose the port
   EXPOSE 3000

-**Start the React application
+  Start the React application
   CMD ["npm", "start"]

 #### **Backend Development**